Youth Leadership Initiative.

 Our findings:

-• 54% of YwD believe they need more hours than their peers to perform the same work tasks
+• 54% of YwD believe they need more hours than their peers to perform work tasks

-• Probability of being hired jumps over 50% when YwD feel confident in their ability to perform job tasks
+• The chances of getting hired jump over 50% when YwD feel confident in their ability to perform job tasks

 How to get involved